ENEA-Fusion-Neutronics/MCNP-Input-Reader/README.md

 # MCNP Input Reader

-MCNP Input Reader is a python package developed in order to facilitate the modifications and the check integrity of large mcnp input files.
+MCNP Input Reader is a python package developed in ENEA to help the modifications and the check integrity of large mcnp input files.

 ## Install